wpbonelli/pytcherplants/README.md

 #### Python CLI

 The Python CLI can be invoked with `pytcher_plants/cli.py`.
-This script includes commands for processing one more image files (in parallel, if the host has multiple cores available) as well as post-processing/aggregations after images are analyzed.
+This script includes commands for processing one more image files as well as post-processing/aggregations after images are analyzed.

 ##### Processing (image analysis)